 - The Norton Anthology of World Literature, Vols.
-A, B, & C, 4th edition - Aeschylus, The Oresteia, trans.
+A, B, & C, 4th edition only - Aeschylus, The Oresteia, trans.
 Fagles.
 Penguin Publishers. - Course Reader from Maple Press - Edith Hamilton's Greek Mythology.
-Read these myths before the course begins.
-Make sure you have a working knowledge of Greek myths.
+You must have a working knowledge of Greek myths.

 Class Policies: